THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE READ MY DISCLOSURE FOR MORE INFO.

 5. Let Him Provide Sometimes

-You might think it’s cute or silly to have him pick up the tab but allowing him to provide is a key component of dating a younger man.
+You might think it’s cute or silly to have him pick up the tab, but allowing him to provide is a key component of dating these younger men.

 More women are going to universities than men, and more and more women are taking on high-paying executive roles in the workplace.

 While it might have been a thorny issue to have a wife out-earn a husband decades ago, that shouldn’t be a problem in any modern marriage or relationship.

 Most men these days are pumped if their female partner earns more money.

 Besides, who would want to waste time being with someone who gets caught up over your success.